Charities and Nonprofits (Exempt Organizations)

 - Short form dissolution - California Secretary of State (SOS) will allow a short form dissolution for eligible nonprofit corporations that file for dissolution within 24 months from the date they file their articles of incorporation.

 - Voluntary dissolution – Qualified nonprofit corporations can complete and submit FTB 3502, Nonprofit Corporation Request for Pre-Dissolution Tax Abatement, to request that we abate unpaid qualified taxes, interest, and penalties prior to dissolving with SOS.
+See the FTB 3502 Instructions for who can qualify.

 - Administrative dissolution – Allows us to administratively dissolve or surrender a qualified corporation that is suspended or forfeited for a period of more than 48 continuous months and is no longer in business.